SuperOfficeDocs/superoffice-docs/docs/api/globalization-and-localization/index.md

 The localization features in NetServer make an application suit the styles of a region.

-All classes that help perform localization formatting reside in the `SuperOffice.CRM.Globalization` namespace.
+All classes that help perform localization formatting reside in the [SuperOffice.CRM.Globalization][8] namespace.

 The main classes are: